atharvakokane/atharvakokane.github.io/projects.md

 print(frequency_location(data))
 {% endhighlight %}

-<br />**2nd dec:** well 2nd day was not really a hassle. it was just 2 if statements really. the second puzzle was a bit of a challenge but i got past it. used 2 separate functions for the second puzzle to make it well structured, and yes i used a little help from my friend chat gpt for a little bit of the logic. i was stuck for an hour ok. i also have my chemistry practical record to write (ugh... i shouldn't have lost it). anyways, here is the code for the second day:
+<br />**2nd december:** well 2nd day was not really a hassle. it was just 2 if statements really. the second puzzle was a bit of a challenge but i got past it. used 2 separate functions for the second puzzle to make it well structured, and yes i used a little help from my friend chat gpt for a little bit of the logic. i was stuck for an hour ok. i also have my chemistry practical record to write (ugh... i shouldn't have lost it). anyways, here is the code for the second day:

 {% highlight python %}
 file_path = "text day 2.txt"